rust-lang/book/nostarch/chapter10.md

 Listing 10-3:

 1. Identify duplicate code.
-1. Extract the duplicate code into the body of the function and specify the inputs and return values of that code in the function signature.
+1. Extract the duplicate code into the body of the function, and specify the inputs and return values of that code in the function signature.
 1. Update the two instances of duplicated code to call the function instead.
 Next, we’ll use these same steps with generics to reduce code duplication.
 In